-The Virginia Center for the Book—a program of Virginia Humanities—announces the Frank Riccio Fund to support programming around an annual visiting book artist: the Frank Riccio Artist-in-Residence.
+The Virginia Center for the Book—a program of Virginia Humanities—has announced the Frank Riccio Fund to support programming around an annual visiting book artist: the Frank Riccio Artist-in-Residence.
 The fund will accept donations to secure the residency as an endowed and recurring annual opportunity.
 We have reached the $45,000 mark of our $100,000 goal, which we hope to complete by November 31, 2019.
 You can help us get there–gifts of any size are welcome.

 Frank Riccio began his career as an illustrator in high school in Bridgeport, CT, where he excelled in the art department, then studied at the Pratt Institute in Brooklyn and immediately began receiving commissions for commercial illustrations.
 In Charlottesville, VA, he spent 19 years painting, illustrating, and volunteering actively for WTJU and as a member artist of the Virginia Center for the Book (then Virginia Arts of the Book Center), including several contributions to the Center’s annual collaborative projects and broadsides.
 His work appeared in Gourmet and Sports Illustrated magazines; he illustrated The Little Soul and the Earth, a collaboration with bestselling inspirational series author Neal Donald Walsch; as well as many children’s books, including Johnny Appleseed and The Spirited Alphabet.
 He died in 2014 after a courageous battle with cancer.